Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 K.A.R.
 115-8-13

-Prohibits drones on all Kansas Department of Wildlife and Parks property, including all state parks, wildlife areas, and KDWP-managed parcels statewide.
-A limited number of designated UAS operating areas may be approved by the KDWPT Secretary on a case-by-case basis.
+Prohibits the use of unmanned aerial systems on any Kansas Department of Wildlife and Parks property, including all state parks, wildlife areas, and KDWP-managed parcels.
+Limited designated UAS operating areas may be approved by KDWPT Secretary, but default is a complete ban.

 View source